syncfusion-content/javascript-docs/js/RichTextEditor/HowTo.md

 {% endhighlight %}

-This “getRange” method will return the startContainter, endContainer, startOffset, endOffset parameters of the selected text or cursor location.
+This “getRange” method will return the startContainer, endContainer, startOffset, endOffset parameters of the selected text or cursor location.
 By using this method, you can get the current cursor location.

 ## Set the horizontal scroller rather than text wrapping in the RTE?

-This can be achieved by setting the css “whitespace” as nowrap in RTE body element in the create event of RTE as shown below code:
+This can be achieved by setting the CSS “whitespace” as nowrap in RTE body element in the create event of RTE as shown below code:

 {% highlight html %}